silnrsi/pysilfont/docs/scripts.md

 ---
 #### psfexpandstroke

-Usage: **`psfexpandstroke infont outfont thickness`**
+Usage: **`psfexpandstroke infont outfont expansion`**

 _([Standard options](docs.md#standard-command-line-options) also apply)_

 Expands the outlines (typically unclosed) in an UFO stroke font into monoline forms with a fixed width.

-Example that expands the stokes in a UFO font `SevdaStrokeMaster-Regular.ufo`, giving them a width of 20 units, and writes the result to `Sevda-Regular.ufo`.
+Example that expands the stokes in a UFO font `SevdaStrokeMaster-Regular.ufo` by 13 units on both sides, giving them a total width of 26 units, and writes the result to `Sevda-Regular.ufo`.

 ```
-psfexpandstroke SevdaStrokeMaster-Regular.ufo Sevda-Regular.ufo 20
+psfexpandstroke SevdaStrokeMaster-Regular.ufo Sevda-Regular.ufo 13
 ```

 Note that this only expands the outlines - it does not remove any resulting overlap.